steveliles/draft-js-conversion-test/README.md

 This test is derived from a real task we faced in our current project.

-We don't necessarily expect a full working solution, or that you attempt all of the tasks, but if you can show a professional engineering approach, nice code, and reasonable progress towards a solution, you may be the developer we are looking for.
+We don't necessarily expect a full working solution, or that you attempt all of the tasks, but if you can show a _disciplined and professional engineering approach_, nice code, and reasonable progress towards a solution, you may be the developer we are looking for.

-You should try to approach the test just as you would approach any task assigned to you in a normal working day.
+You should try to approach the test just as you would approach any task assigned to you in a normal working day, and just as in a normal working day you should pay close attention to what the task is _really asking for_, because this test is also about your ability to deliver software to a specification.

 ## Submission